Frequently Asked Questions

 Twitter Banner.jpg

-Landfill permits can be obtained by completing a landfill permit application; providing the necessary documentation listed on the application; and following the instructions provided.
+Landfill decals can be obtained by completing a landfill decal application; providing the necessary documentation listed on the application; and following the instructions provided.
 Once processed and approved, the appropriate decal will be issued to the applicant.
-Click here for the landfill permit application.
+Click here for the landfill decal application.

 How can residents subscribe to the recycling program?